Buddy Jackson

-Early years
+Early life

-Jackson was a three-year varsity letterman for the Cypress Bay High School Lightning, starting two years at cornerback.
+Jackson was a three-year varsity letterman at Cypress Bay High School in Weston, Florida, starting two years at cornerback.
 He also participated in basketball and track, where he was a district champion in the 100-metre dash.

 College career

-Jackons played for the Pittsburgh Panthers from 2008 to 2011.
+Jackson played for the Pittsburgh Panthers from 2008 to 2011.
 He was redshirted in 2007.
 He recorded 34 total tackles, four pass break-ups and one fumble recovery his senior year.

 Professional career

-Indianapolis Colts

-Jackson signed with the Indianapolis Colts of the National Football League (NFL) on April 30, 2012 after going undrafted in the 2012 NFL Draft.
+Jackson signed with the Indianapolis Colts of the National Football League (NFL) on April 30, 2012, after going undrafted in the 2012 NFL draft.
 He was waived/injured by the Colts on August 15, 2012.

-Washington Redskins

 On November 12, 2012, Jackson was signed to the practice squad of the Washington Redskins' of the NFL.

-New York Giants

 Jackson signed a futures contract with the NFL's New York Giants on January 25, 2013.
 He was released by the Giants on May 11, 2013.

-Kansas City Chiefs

 Jackson was claimed off waivers by the Kansas City Chiefs of the NFL on May 14, 2013.
 He was released by the Chiefs on August 1, 2013.

-Pittsburgh Steelers

 Jackson was claimed off waivers by the Pittsburgh Steelers of the NFL on August 1, 2013.
 He was released by the Steelers on August 10, 2013.

-Calgary Stampeders

 Jackson spent the 2013 CFL season on the Calgary Stampeders' practice roster.
 He made his CFL debut on June 28, 2014, starting against the Montreal Alouettes.
 He started 12 games at cornerback, recording 42 tackles, during the 2014 CFL season.
 Jackson was on the injury list for six games.

-Dallas Cowboys

 On December 22, 2015, Jackson was signed to the practice squad of the Dallas Cowboys' of the NFL.
 He was released by the Cowboys on May 6, 2016.

-Saskatchewan Roughriders

 Jackson signed with the CFL's Saskatchewan Roughriders on June 21, 2016.
 Jackson played six games for the Riders in 2016, contributing 21 tackles.

-BC Lions

 Jackson signed with the BC Lions of the CFL on February 14, 2017.
 In one season in BC Jackson accumulated 17 defensive tackles, four special teams tackles and recorded his first career interception.

-Edmonton Eskimos

-On February 28, 2018 Jackson signed with the Edmonton Eskimos (CFL).
+On February 28, 2018, Jackson signed with the Edmonton Eskimos of the CFL.
+He retired on May 24, 2018.